skywarth/annals-of-disco/marketing/guerilla.md

 _There comes a time where you show the middle to big corpo and institues for not valuing your idea/product.
-Afterall, this is the next big thing eh ?_
+Afterall, this is the next big thing eh ?
+Make sure it sounds like a scheme or a bail-out._

-## Requirements for application:
+# Requirements for application:
 - Broke (important)
 - Broken (you know what it is)
 - Finish or be close to finishing your product

-### Gather Audience
+## Gather Audience
 Thou shall not in case it is just idea.
 Potential risk for intellectual property theft.

 - https://www.producthunt.com/